-Below are seven signs you may be in an unhealthy rebound relationship, with references to my book (click on title): “How to Get Over a Breakup – Keys to Healing and Happiness Again”.
+Below are seven signs you may be in an unhealthy rebound relationship, with references from my books (click on titles): “7 Keys to Long-Term Relationship Success” and “How to Get Over a Breakup – Keys to Healing and Happiness Again”.
 Although this article is intended for the benefit of both the rebound individual and the new partner, the information below will focus on the experience of the rebounding person.
 Most unhealthy rebound relationships will possess a few (but probably not all) of the following characteristics:

 1. Getting Involved with Someone Who’s Not a Serious Prospect

 This is the classic “one night stand”, or “one-week stand”, or “six-month stand” scenario.
 You’re dating someone new, and despite some positive experiences, you know that, deep down, your partner is “mister/miss right now” rather than “mister/miss right”.
 While one can make a case that there’s nothing inherently wrong with short-term relationships between adults, to enter into one immediately after a break-up is to increase emotional and physical vulnerability, for the rebounding person and/or the new partner.

 2. You Like the Relationship for the Attention